ni1o1/transbigdata-docs-en/docs/source/traj.rst

     Items of data
     -----------------
-    Total points : 1526524 条
+    Total points : 1526524
-    Number of Individual IDs : 180 个
+    Number of Individual IDs : 180
-    Average of individual : 8480.69 条
+    Average of individual : 8480.69
-    Upper quartile of individual : 9554.75 条
+    Upper quartile of individual : 9554.75
-    Median of individual: 8175.0 条
+    Median of individual: 8175.0
-    Lower quartile of individual: 7193.5 条
+    Lower quartile of individual: 7193.5

     Time period
     -----------------